What would life be without the internet?

 - Smart Grids The smart grid uses computer technology to improve the automation, communication, and connectivity of the various components of the power network.
 This allows bulk transmission of power gathered from multiple generation plants, conservation of energy, reduced power costs, increased reliability and transparency, and more efficient operations.

 - Industrial Internet of Things (IIoT) The Industrial Internet of Things is the integration and linking of technologies like big data, analytical tools and wireless networks with physical and industrial equipment, using “meta-level networking” functions, to distributed systems.
 It is extended use of IoT in the industrial sector, with emphasis on M2M (machine-to-machine) communication, big data, and ML (Machine Learning).
+IoT in an industrial setting will allow machines like dust collectors to communicate to sensors to regulate and monitor machine usage and effectiveness.
 It enables industries to have more efficient and reliable operations and includes areas such as robotics, mHealth (mobile health) and software-defined production.

 - Connected Car Connected car technology is a vast and extensive network of multiple sensors, antennas, embedded software, and technologies that assist in communication and navigation of smart vehicles.
 It is responsible for making decisions with consistency, accuracy, and speed, and therefore needs to be reliable.
 Some most famous brands using this technology is Tesla, with its array of self-driving vehicles, both in production and in its development stages.